 The centripetal acceleration derivation will help students to retain the concept for a longer period of time.
 The derivation of centripetal acceleration is given in a detailed manner so that students can understand the topic with ease.

-The centripetal force keeps a body moving constantly with the same velocity in a curved path.
+The centripetal force keeps a body constantly moving with the same velocity in a curved path.
 The mathematical explanation of centripetal acceleration was first provided by Christian Huygens in the year 1659.
 The derivation of centripetal acceleration is provided below.

 Centripetal Acceleration Derivation